wifinigel/wiperf/docs/README_WLANPi_Config.md

 # Wiperf - Configuration on the WLAN Pi

-This instruction paper assumes you are running Wiperf on a WLAN Pi on an image verison of v1.9 or later (which has Wiperf installed and available as part of the image.)
+This instruction paper assumes you are running Wiperf on a WLAN Pi on an image version of v1.9 or later (which has Wiperf installed and available as part of the image.)

 (**Special note for WLAN Pi image v1.9.0:** please see the [Known Issues](#known-issues)) section of this document)